-Investigations will be conducted by an appropriate manager with the assistance of the Department of Human Resources.
+Investigations will be conducted by an appropriate manager with the assistance of the Human Resources Department.

 Investigations will be conducted as required by applicable laws.
 See, e.g., Injury on the Job 901 and 719 Workers Compensation.

 Participating in the Investigation: